bocoup/deployment-workflow/deploy/README.md

 Notes:

-* Even though Node.js, npm and Bower are used in this sample project, with minor edits this workflow can be made to work with basically any programming language, package manager, etc.
+* Even though Node.js and npm are used in this sample project, with minor edits this workflow can be made to work with basically any programming language, package manager, etc.
 * This workflow won't teach you how to create an AWS instance.
 Fortunately,